winerwijaya/CoffeeShop/README.md

 # CoffeeShop
-This is Coffee Shop project
-this project using c language
+This is simple Coffee Shop project\n this project using c language\n